NguyenDytrich/BiblioTech/README.md

 - [ ] Automatically email users for overdue items
 - [ ] Frozen accounts (accounts that cannot checkout items)
 - [ ] Full text search (very low priority)

+# Long-term objectives
+- SPA for relevant pages
+- GraphQL API
+- Explore JWT for auth (but the bandwidth is not so high that scalability would be an issue at the moment)

 # Bugs
 Haven't gone bug hunting... yet.